swaminathan1296/swaminathan1296.github.io/index.md

   *Hydrogen-Based Dense Energy Carriers in Energy Transition Solutions.*
   In *Handbook of Smart Energy Systems*.
 Springer, 2022.

-- **Swaminathan Sundar**, Rahul Kakodkar, and Efstratios Pistikopoulos.
+- **Sundar, Swaminathan**, Rahul Kakodkar, and Efstratios N. Pistikopoulos. ”Techno-economic analysis and life cycle assessment of a novel algae-based CCUS technology.”
+Computers & Chemical Engineering (2025): 109409.

-  *Techno-Economic Analysis and Life Cycle Assessment of a Novel Algae-based CCUS Technology.*
+- **Sundar, Swaminathan**, Vincent Xu, Dustin Kenefake, Yinjie Tang and Efstratios Pistikopouslos. ”Model- Based Experimental Design and Parameter Estimation in Algae-Based CCUS Scale-Up” In preparation.

-  *Submitted, Computers \& Chemical Engineering.*
+- **Sundar, Swaminathan**, Vincent Xu, Dustin Kenefake, Yinjie Tang and Efstratios Pistikopouslos. ”Dynamic Modeling and Control of a Photobioreactor for the Cultivation of Algae.”
+In preparation

 ---